How to transcribe audio to text in Microsoft

 • Global languages are supported however only one language can be transcribed per video.

-• Video to text transcription is powered by Microsoft Automatic Speech Recognition so it's safe and accurate.
+• Video-to-text transcription is powered by Microsoft Automatic Speech Recognition so it's safe and accurate.

 Method 4.
 Transcribe audio to slides in PowerPoint